 On each magnet we wrote one of the meals.
 We tried to color-code it based on category.
 This was a bit tricky, so actually gave up on doing it after a while.
 However, some of the categories included type of meat (fish or chicken?) and style of dish (casserole or crock pot?).

-Even though it has been about 7 years since we started doing this, we still plan our meals a month at a time in the same way!
+Even though it has been about 7 years since we started doing this, we still use this monthly meal plan in the same way!
 At the beginning of each month (or rather, the end of the previous month), we arrange the magnets on the calendar make out a month’s worth of planning.

 Having the magnets has been a tremendous help.
 One thing I struggled with before doing this was sitting down to make a meal plan and having absolutely no idea what types of dinners we liked to eat!
 It wasn’t that I didn’t know; it’s just that my mind went blank every time I sat down.